Demetrius Williams

-Demetrius Terrell Williams (born March 28, 1983) is a former American football wide receiver.
-He was drafted by the Baltimore Ravens in the fourth round of the 2006 NFL Draft.
-He played college football at Oregon.
+Demetrius Terrell Williams (born March 28, 1983) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the Baltimore Ravens in the fourth round of the 2006 NFL draft.
+He played college football for the Oregon Ducks.

-Early years
+Early life

 Williams was a SuperPrep All-American and was also a unanimous Long Beach Press-Telegram Best in the West selection.
 He accumulated 34 catches for 829 yards and 15 touchdowns in his senior year, in addition to returning one punt into the end zone.
 He played his high school football at perennial national powerhouse, De La Salle.

 College career

 Williams attended the University of Oregon and became one of the best receivers in Oregon history.
 His 162 career receptions tied him for 3rd all time, and his 2,660 yards are 4th all time.
 Williams' 11 games with 100 or more yards receiving is an Oregon record and his 20 career TD catches are good for 4th all time.
-He majored in Sociology.
+He majored in sociology.

 Professional career

 Baltimore Ravens

-After initially being projected as a second round pick, Williams slipped to the 4th round and was the 111th selection in the draft, where he was picked by the Baltimore Ravens.
+After initially being projected as a second round pick, Williams slipped to the fourth round and was the 111th selection in the draft, where he was picked by the Baltimore Ravens.
 After a strong training camp and an impressive pre-season, Williams became the slot receiver for the Ravens.

 During the 2006 season, Williams caught 22 balls for 396 yards (18.0 avg) and 2 touchdowns.
-His highlight came in Week 14 against the Cleveland Browns where he caught a 77-yard pass for a touchdown from Kyle Boller that sealed the game and the win for the Ravens.
-He also was a huge part of the (at the time) franchise record comeback win over the Tennessee Titans, where he caught 4 passes for 75 yards to help the Ravens overcome a 26-17 deficit and win the game 27-26.
+His highlight came in Week 15 against the Cleveland Browns where he caught a 77-yard pass for a touchdown from Kyle Boller that sealed the game and the win for the Ravens.
+He also was a huge part of the (at the time) franchise record comeback win over the Tennessee Titans, where he caught 4 passes for 75 yards to help the Ravens overcome a 26–17 deficit and win the game 27–26.
 He finished the season with the (at that time) franchise best 18 yards per catch average for a Ravens rookie.

 Coming into the 2007 season, he was expected to take a huge leap forward as the Ravens "deep threat" receiver, and looked to fulfill that promise with 18 receptions for 267 yards, before being eventually derailed by injury and put on IR after Week 9.
 He attempted to make a comeback in the 2008 season, once again looking to become the Ravens' big play-maker and stretch the field.
 After shaking off a little rust, he began to heat up near mid-season with a few big catches, including a 70 touchdown reception against the Oakland Raiders in Week 7.
 However, he was also unable to continue after that play, with pain from bone spurs in his leg that eventually put him on IR for the season, once again, after surgery.